ReactForAll/React-Course/Level_2/1. Introduction to React Hooks in functional components/SCRIPT.md

 Note that you can also specify the type of the state variable that you are creating using a `<>` like this:

+It is also important to note that react state is asynchronous.
+This means that when you update the state, it doesn't immediately get updated.
+Instead, it gets queued up and gets updated in the background.
+For instance, if you use the setState function to modify a string and console.log the state immediayely after that, you won't see the new value of the string.
+Instead, you'll see the old value of the string.
+You will learn more about handling asynchronous state updates in later lessons.

 ```js
 const [page, setPage] = useState<string>("Home");
 ```